myarichuk/RoguelikeToolkit/readme.md

 * Set up unified template for all sub-projects
 * Splitting of the monorepo to separate projects (easier automated NuGet deployments)

+*This repo will be converted to a "hub" that will host links to other repositories*

 # The What
 This is a loosely coupled collection of tool libs I wrote to myself for a roguelike I hopefully will finish in the future.